 MP for Goole and Pocklington

 David Davis is a Conservative MP for Goole and Pocklington, first elected in 2008.
-He has held senior government roles, including Secretary of State for Exiting the European Union from 2016 to 2018, and has a long parliamentary career spanning government and opposition since the 1990s.
+He has held ministerial roles in government, including Secretary of State for Exiting the European Union (2016–2018), and has a long record of parliamentary service dating back to the early 1990s.

-Seven declared financial interests are listed, including gifts and hospitality from UK sources, miscellaneous entries, donations or other support linked to his MP activities, and ongoing paid employment.
+He has several declared financial interests, including gifts and hospitality from UK sources, miscellaneous entries, donations or other support for MP activities, and earnings from employment, including ongoing paid work.

 Generated 21 February 2026